Karolzp/Car-race-simulator/README.md

 # Car race simulator

-## About app:
+## About the app:
 Simple race simulation between cars, motorcycles and trucks.
-Depending on various factors like rain or accident each types of vehicle behave differently.
+Depending on various factors like rain or accident each type of vehicle behaves differently.
 The results are presented in terminal.

-## About project:
+## About the project:
 The project was created during my education in Codecool.<br/>
 **The goal was to:**
 * practice OOP concept in Java